ibracorp/authelia/README.md

 >On Duo, you actually need TWO logins.
 The first is your admin account that sets-up your hostname/integration_key/secret_key via Partner Auth API.
 Now with with you need to go into the config for the Application->PartnerAuthAPI and add a user that is THE SAME NAME as the user you have in file/ldap and then EMAIL THEM which will give you the ability to enroll the phone app to that user.
 Then you can enroll that in authelia when you get to that point.

+## Access the Authelia Interface

+At any time, you can go directly to the Authelia page by typing in your URL set for it. i.e. auth.example.com.